Green Smart House Solution - Max-i Fieldbus

 • It is fast and powerful enough to destroy the night vision of a thief by means of powerful light flashes.

-• Unlike a wireless system, a hardwired system like Max-i is not accessible from outside (unless a gateway/border-router is added), so it is not necessary with advanced encryption standards etc., which makes the necessary electronics much simpler, cheaper and smaller and increases the efficiency a lot.
+• It is not accessible from outside (unless a gateway/border-router is added), so it is not necessary with advanced encryption standards etc., which makes the necessary electronics much simpler, cheaper and smaller and increases the efficiency a lot.

 • It cannot be jammed unless you get physical access to the cable or an outlet with enabled communication, which should only be possible from alarm monitored areas.

-• The Max-i controller (chip) is entirely hardware based and therefore cannot be reprogrammed to anything else than its dedicated purpose so there are no "mousejack" problems etc.
+• For by far the majority of applications, it is entirely hardware based and therefore cannot be reprogrammed to anything else than its dedicated purpose so there are no "mousejack" or other malware problems.

-• Unlike for example WiFi, there is virtually no limitations on how many devices you can connect without any noticeable degrade of performance.
+• There is virtually no limitations on how many devices you can connect without any noticeable degrade of performance.

 • In daily use, you don't need an internet connection, which keeps even the best hacker out.
 Even when you need it, the connection only goes through one device, which is much easier to keep safety updated.

-• It can easily be installed by the user himself just by connecting the sensors to a free outlet, and polling or heartbeat can then ensure that the alarm is triggered, if a sensor is disconnected.
+• It can easily be installed by the user just by connecting the sensors to a free outlet, and polling or heartbeat can then ensure that an alarm is triggered, if a sensor is disconnected.

 • There is virtually no electromagnetic fields - not even from 50 Hz or 60 Hz solar power inverters.